 - Listen for leaks or dripping water in the ceilings or walls.

 Home inspectors don’t test for mold, but most will report evidence of water damage, which is the most common cause of mold growth.
 As a prospective buyer, you should always ask the inspector if he noticed any indications of mold infestation.
-If the inspector mentioned that he does suspect mold infestation, always order an immediate mold test.
-You may have to pay an outside company to do it for you, but believe us, it’s worth it!
+If the inspector mentions that he does suspect mold infestation, always order an immediate mold test.
+You may have to pay an outside company to do it for you but believe us, it’s worth it!

 5 Types of Mold Commonly Found in Homes in Maryland